perturbo-code/perturbo-workshop-2025/Hands-on1/README.md

 ### Run the Docker on your computer

-If you want to use builded images on your computer, you will need to follow these steps:
+If you want to use built images on your computer, you will need to follow these steps:

 1. Install the [Docker](https://www.docker.com) application on your computer.
 This program should always be running, it is the Docker daemons that allow containers to run.
 If you have everything installed and running correctly, invoke the `docker` command in the terminal.
 You should then get the following system response: